 Photoshop places the asset in your Photoshop document as a new layer.
 The layer thumbnail displays a cloud icon () indicating that the layer is linked to a library asset.

 Creative sync makes your libraries accessible across multiple applications, devices, and the web automatically.
-For cross-device syncing to work, file sync must be enabled in the Creative Cloud desktop app.
+For cross-device syncing to work, file sync must be enabled in Creative Cloud desktop app.
 You can check the status of library syncing by the Creative Cloud icon in the Libraries panel.

 A. Sync enabled B. Sync disabled